ibm-cloud-docs/security-compliance/collector-customer.md

 #### Using a proxy with your collector
 {: #collector-proxy}

-As an additional protection, your organization might want to configure a proxy to use as an intermediary between the collector and your resources.
+As extra protection, your organization might want to configure a proxy to use as an intermediary between the collector and your resources.
 To install a collector to use a proxy, you can use the same steps that are detailed in [Installing a collector](#install-collector), and provide the following additional information when prompted in step 8.

 If you selected `y` (yes) when prompted about a proxy provide the following information.